 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The Korean Air SKYPASS program has gotten less attention since it parted ways with Chase Ultimate Rewards as one of its transfer partners long ago.
-However, while they may be hard to earn, savvy award travelers shouldn't overlook the value of SKYPASS miles.
-And there are many reasons to love the SKYPASS rewards program, not the least of which includes the number of sweet spots in the Korean Air SKYPASS award chart.
+The Korean Air SKYPASS program has gotten less attention since losing Chase Ultimate Rewards as one of its transfer partners years ago.
+However, while SKYPASS miles may be hard to earn, savvy award travelers shouldn't overlook this program.

-How to Earn Korean Air SKYPASS Miles
+How To Earn Korean Air SKYPASS Miles

 From